AllenNeuralDynamics/aind-metadata-service/aind-metadata-service-server/README.md

 Requires docker and docker compose to build and run package locally.

-- From the main aind-metadata-service directory:
+- From the root aind-metadata-service directory:
   - Create a folder called env if it doesn't exist.
   - Create a file called env/webapp.env with appropriate env variables.
   - Create a file called env/labtracks.env with appropriate env variables for labtracks service.